Adult-Gerontology Acute Care Nurse Practitioner (AG-ACNP)

 either my ADN or BSN?

-No, new graduates from either an associate’s degree program or a bachelor of science program are welcome to enter the program.
-However, new graduates must complete the entire program of studies in Nashville and are not eligible for the distance format.
+No, new graduates from either an associate’s degree program or a bachelor of science in nursing program are welcome to enter the program.
+However, applicants must have at least 2 years of RN experience prior to starting the program to be eligible for the distance format.
+Applicants with less than 2 years of RN experience must complete the entire program of studies in Nashville.

 Can the AG-ACNP program be taken part-time?